FirstLegoLeague/displaySystem/readme.md

 ### table

-Shows a table of data, similar to list, but more generic in it's data format
+Shows a table of data, similar to list, but more generic in its data format

 Configuration options:

 - `visible`: initial visibility, defaults to false
-- `header`: header of the list
+- `header`: array of titles for the columns
 - `data`: data of the list, an array of arrays of strings

 Exposed api: